Sound Legal Advice To Seek Justice

-In order to bring a wrongful death action in Florida a “personal representative” of the decedent’s estate must be appointed by the probate division of the court.
-The personal representative is most often a surviving spouse or other family member but does not have to be.
-The personal representative is a figurehead responsible for accumulating and dispensing the assets of the estate (and bringing the lawsuit).
+In order to bring a wrongful death action in Florida, a “personal representative” of the decedent’s estate must be appointed by the probate division of the court.
+The personal representative is most often a surviving spouse or another family member but does not have to be.

-The “estate” can recover loss of earnings of the deceased (less what he or she would have paid the survivors for support) and loss of “net accumulations” of the estate (basically what the deceased would have had left at the end of a normal life span).
+- The “estate” can recover loss of earnings of the deceased (minus what he or she would have paid the survivors for support) and loss of “net accumulations” of the estate (basically what the deceased would have had left at the end of a normal life span).

-Generally, wrongful death actions have a 2 year time limit on filing a lawsuit but any particular case may have circumstances that change the applicable rules.
+Generally, wrongful death actions have a two-year time limit on filing a lawsuit, but any particular case may have circumstances that change the applicable rules.
 An attorney must hear the particulars of your case to give any valid advice.

 The Caring Legal Advice You Need